TimelordRi/OpenBG500/README.md

 ├── other_format          # Format 2:
 │   ├── entity_map.txt      # Raw entities to labels in chinese
 │   ├── relation_map.txt    # Raw relations to labels in chinese
-│   ├── train             # Triplets in train set
-└── └── valid             # Triplets in valid set
+└── └── train             # Triplets in train set
 ```

 ### Format